karta282950/bert-multilabel/README.md

 Processor:

-For multiclass problem, I create a new processor(call multiclassProcessor in [rum_classifier_multi.py]) and add in main function.We can call this processor by task name equals kerry(My name).
+For multiclass problem, I create a new processor(call multiclassProcessor in [rum_classifier_multi.py]) and add in main function.We can call this processor by task name  kerry(My name XDDDD).

 Train.flag order: